 - The parties have not previously had a binding contract between them.

 (C) 60 days after the Board certifies a labor organization after setting aside an election due to employer interference where the misconduct renders slight the chances of a new election reflecting the free and fair choice of employees.

 (D) 60 days after a decertification petition has been dismissed due to a finding that the employer has unlawfully initiated, supported, sponsored, or assisted in the filing of a decertification petition.

 Once a mediator is selected in accordance with the process set forth in the legislation and implementing regulations, the mediation will continue for 30 days, with an option for an extension of 30 days if mutually agreed by the parties.
 If this process does not result in resolution of all issues to the mutual satisfaction of the parties, the mediator will certify that the process has been exhausted.
 Thereafter, the mediator will have 21 days to file a report that establishes the terms of a collective bargaining agreement.
 The law further provides for Board review of the mediator’s report and appellate court review of the Board’s decisions.

-The Board’s regulations are codified at Title 8, California Code of Regulations, section 20100, et seq., and may be found on this website under “Statutes and Regulations”.
+The Board’s regulations are codified at Title 8, California Code of Regulations, section 20100, et seq.
 The regulations specific to the mandatory mediation process are sections 20400 through 20408, and 20450.

 Below are links to a summary of the law and regulations in a question-and-answer format and the updated implementing regulations.